devedmonton/codevid19.com/rules.md

 First responders, healthcare workers and emergency response managers are on the front lines of the pandemic.
 How can we help to work more effectively, safely, and quickly?

+Examples of apps in this catergory might include services to crowd source reporting of crisis information, using machine learning and data science to quickly identify problems to be addressed, or allow more efficient distribution of health care and emergency resources.

 #### Understanding The Pandemic

 How can we better understand the current state of the pandemic and make informed decisions about the future?
 How do we evaluate and trust the information around us?